Announcing MiniHab

 Also, here are links to the terms of service and privacy policy.

-Thanks for reading, and if you have any suggestions for the app, or run any into issues feel free to contact me.
+Thanks for reading, and if you have any suggestions for the app, or run into any issues feel free to contact me.